-Step # 1.
 Set up a sorting area where you have room to spread out a bit.
 I like to use the kitchen so I can utilize the table and counters for super easy sorting.
-Set up 4-5 large boxes on your kitchen table.
+Set up 4-5 large boxes or laundry baskets on your kitchen table.
 This will be our sorting area.
-Label one box TOSS, one box DONATE, one box FAMILY.
+Label one box TOSS, one box DONATE, and one box FAMILY.

-Step # 2.
 Pull out all the totes for the current holiday or season.
-Yep, every single one of them, or at least the ones you can find (and reach).
+Yes, every single one of them, or at least the ones you can find (and reach).
 Take them all and stack them up right there in your sorting area.

-Step # 3.
 Now don’t panic about the amount you have to go through.
 Just keep your focus on one box/tote at a time.
-This is super important so you do not get overwhelmed and quit before you even begin.
+This is super important, so you do not get overwhelmed and quit before you even begin.

-Step # 4.
-As each item is removed decide whether to keep it, toss it (especially if it is broken or damaged beyond repair), donate, or give to family or friends.
+As each item is removed, decide whether to keep it, toss it (especially if it is broken or damaged beyond repair), donate it, or give it to family or friends.

-Not only will these decluttered decorations bring joy but will help them add a little holiday cheer without breaking the bank buying it all from scratch.
-My oldest son just moved into his new home last year and when I gave him a tree and box of “his” ornaments, he was so excited he actually hugged me for it. 🙂
+Not only will these decorations bring joy all over again but will help them add a little holiday cheer without breaking the bank by buying it all from scratch.
+My oldest son just moved into his new home last year, and when I gave him a box of “his” ornaments, he was so excited he hugged me for it. 🙂

 Having a decoration tote just for them is something your kids will love too.

-Ninja Tip: If you are giving sentimental decorations to your kids, attach a label to family heirlooms or handmade items explaining why they are special and what year they are from.
-This is a sweet little touch that the recipient will truly appreciate.
+SLCG PRO TIP: If you are giving sentimental decorations to your kids, attach a label to heirlooms or handmade items explaining why they are special and what year they are from.
+This is a sweet touch that the recipient will truly appreciate.

-Option #2: No kids?
-Then why not give them to a young family in your church or new young neighbors that just moved in.
+No kids?
+Then why not reach out to a young family in your church or your neighborhood?
 Share your joy of the holidays with someone just starting out.

 This is one of my favorite decoration organizing tips and a great way to make decorating easier for next year.